Sailias/bitcoin_payable/README.md

     BitcoinPayable.config.testnet = true
     BitcoinPayable.config.adapter = "blockchain_info"

+* In order to use the bitcoin network and issue real addresses, BitcoinPayable.config.testnet must be set to false *

+    BitcoinPayable.config.testnet = false

 #### Node Path

 The derivation path for the node that will be creating your addresses